 Beyond the Control Tower

 Working in air traffic control (ATC) for more than a decade, air traffic controller Ben Ippolito explains that there’s more to ATC than just the tower at the airport.
 “ATC can be broken into three categories – tower controllers, terminal area or approach controllers and en route controllers.
 Each category has a very important yet different function,” says Ben.
-Read the full feature on Australian Flying.
+Read the full feature online on Australian Flying or view the PDF.

 Air traffic controller sees a world of opportunity for women

 Airservices Australia has opened applications for its air traffic controller trainee program and is encouraging more women to apply to further balance diversity in this role across Australia.
 Currently 13 per cent of Airservices’ air traffic controllers are women.
 One of those is Melissa Lindsay, who began as a trainee in November 2011.
 She describes the job as both challenging and exciting.
 And never boring.
-Read the full article on Australian Aviation.
+Read the full article online on Australian Aviation or read the PDF.

 Plotting a New Path from ATC

 An air traffic controller trades in her radio, flight progress strip display and aviation phraseology for regulatory compliance audits, Microsoft Office and the daily battle with the office printer.
 This is Lara Baker’s career trajectory at Airservices Australia but also a story of workplace diversity and career transitioning within the aviation industry.
-Read the full article on Australian Flying.
+Read the full article online on Australian Flying or read the PDF.

 Airservices trials show the promise of SBAS

 An Airservices Australia trial has successfully demonstrated how Satellite Based Augmentation System (SBAS) technology enables safer and more accurate approach guidance to regional and rural aerodromes in instrument meteorological conditions.
-Read full article on Australian Aviation.
+Read full article online on Australian Aviation or read the PDF.